sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 - How likely does this activity categorize the learner as skilled or unskilled?
 - How difficult will this item be for this particular learner?

 For both item response theory and Bayesian knowledge tracing, you'll need a means to estimate these parameters.
 This is one of the most rapidly developing areas in adaptive learning systems, so I can't make any specific recommendations yet.
-There's also some researchers working on models trained with classic machine learning such as neural networks with varying degrees of success.
+There's also researchers creating models with classic machine learning, such as neural networks.

 ![](/images/adaptive-5.jpg)

 ### The tutor — what to show when

 The tutor chooses which order to select the activities the learner will engage.
 After each update to the learner model, the tutor will update the path it will take to optimize for that learner.
-The goal of the tutor is to get the learner to a fully complete expert graph in the smallest amount of time.
+The goal of the tutor is to get the learner to a complete expert graph in the smallest amount of time.
 Some systems allow learners to focus only on some areas while ignoring the rest.
-Just as the learner model is unique per learner, so too is the paths the tutor will take.
-While the expert and learner elements are mostly data with some algorithms, the tutor is mostly algorithms.
+As the learner model is unique per learner, so too is the paths the tutor will take.
+While the expert and learner elements are data with some algorithms, the tutor is algorithms with some data.

 The tutor may decide both which skills to focus on and which activities to have the learner perform.
-For the skills to focus on, the tutor will often choose skills with the largest impact on the overall graph.
+For the skills to focus on, the tutor will often choose skills with the largest impact on the larger graph.
 This often means focusing on more elementary skills before more advanced skills.
 For activities:

 - The tutor will try to choose the most relevant activities to the learner
 - The tutor will choose activities that are challenging, but not too difficult for the learner.
 - The tutor will try to choose activities in a way that reduce the total time towards mastery.

-In simple adaptive learning systems, the tutor may choose activities within a skill at random.
-In item response theory based systems, the tutors generally emphasize choosing activities that are challenging.
-In Bayesian knowledge tracing models the market has many different types of path routing algorithms.
-Researchers have focused more on the expert and learner elements, so we don't know what produces the best learning outcomes for the tutor element.
+Simple adaptive learning tutors may choose activities within a skill at random.
+Item response theory based tutors emphasize choosing activities that are challenging.
+In Bayesian knowledge tracing models the market has many different tutor algorithms.
+Researchers have focused more on the expert and learner elements.
+So we don't know what produces the best learning outcomes for the tutor element.

 ![](/images/adaptive-6.jpg)